google/WebFundamentals/src/content/en/tools/chrome-devtools/storage/indexeddb.md

 project_path: /web/tools/_project.yaml
 book_path: /web/tools/_book.yaml
-description: How to view and edit IndexedDB data with Chrome DevTools.
+description: How to view and change IndexedDB data with the Application panel and Snippets.

 {# wf_updated_on: 2019-03-19 #}
 {# wf_published_on: 2019-03-18 #}
 {# wf_blink_components: Platform>DevTools #}

-# View, Edit, and Delete IndexedDB Data With Chrome DevTools {: .page-title }
+# View And Change IndexedDB Data With Chrome DevTools {: .page-title }

 {% include "web/_shared/contributors/kaycebasques.html" %}

 [API]: https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API
 [IDB]: https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API/Using_IndexedDB

-This guide shows you how to use [Chrome DevTools](/web/tools/chrome-devtools/) to view, edit, and delete [IndexedDB][API]{: .external } data.
+This guide shows you how to use [Chrome DevTools](/web/tools/chrome-devtools/) to view and change [IndexedDB][API]{: .external } data.
 It assumes you're familiar with DevTools.
 If not, see [Get started](/web/tools/chrome-devtools/#start).
 It also assumes you're familiar with IndexedDB.
 If not, see [Using IndexedDB][IDB]{: .external }.